kole-wc/seniorproject/README.md

  We are challenged with various tasks including system analysis and designs which include dataflow diagram, entity-relationship diagram, and more.

- You can see more details from the project report: [report.pdf](https://github.com/kolechr/seniorproject/files/9180471/report.pdf)
+ You can see more details from the [project report](https://github.com/kolechr/seniorproject/files/9180471/report.pdf).

  Some of the interfaces: